National Database and Registration Authority: Structure

-Smart Card
+Smart National Identity Card

-NADRA introduced the Smart National Identity Card (SNIC), Pakistan's first national electronic identity card, in October 2012.
-Pakistan's SNIC contains a data chip and 36 security features.
-The SNIC complies with ICAO standard 9303 and ISO standard 7816-4.
-The SNIC can be used for both offline and online identification, voting, pension disbursement, social and financial inclusion programmes and other services.
-NADRA aims to replace all 89.5 million CNICs with SNICs by 2020.
+In October 2012, NADRA introduced Smart National Identity Card (SNIC), an electronic identity card equipped with enhanced security features.
+The card carries a data chip and complies with ICAO standard 9303 and the ISO/IEC 7816 standard for chip cards.
+The card can be used for both offline and online identification and for services such as voting, pension payments, and financial inclusion programmes.